Skyfly S-34 Skystar

-The Skyfly S-34 Skystar is a Swiss ultralight aircraft, designed by Hans Gygax and produced by Skyfly, of Altbüron.
-The aircraft is supplied as a kit for amateur construction or as a complete ready-to-fly-aircraft.
+The Skyfly S-34 Skystar is a Swiss ultralight aircraft designed by Hans Gygax and produced by Skyfly of Altbüron.

+The aircraft is supplied either as a kit for amateur construction or as a complete ready-to-fly aircraft.

+Design and development

+The S-34 Skystar is a lightweight ultralight aircraft intended for recreational flying.
+It is designed to comply with international ultralight regulations and is available in both kit-built and factory-built versions.

 Design and development

 The Skystar features a strut-braced high-wing, a two-seats-in-tandem open cockpit with a windshield, fixed tricycle landing gear with optional wheel pants and a single engine in pusher configuration.

 The aircraft is made from bolted-together aluminum tubing, with its flying surfaces covered in Dacron sailcloth.
 A fibreglass cockpit fairing is available.
 Its 9.60 m span wing has an area of 14.6 m2 and is supported by V-struts and jury struts.
 The standard engine available is the 64 hp Rotax 582 two-stroke powerplant.